-On PC, there’s a separate mode for vehicles only called Auto Royale and they’ve recently released a new map.
-Despite falling from its perch as one of the best, H1Z1 is still a solid experience on both PC and PS4.
+On PC, there’s a separate mode for vehicles only called Auto Royale and while it feels like H1Z1 has been playing catch up since the battle royale genre exploded with PUBG’s launch, H1Z1 is still a solid experience on both PC and PS4.

 Platforms: PS4, Xbox One, PC